 Mystic Hot Springs is in a small town called “Monroe,” and it’s about a 3 hour drive from SLC.
 It’s accessible by paved roads, but that area of Utah can get tricky if it snows.
 Be sure to take a car that has 4-Wheel Drive if you’re going in the winter.

-Last I checked, their website listed a day in the “pools” to be $14, and it’s $16 if you don’t pre-book.
+Last I checked, their website listed a day in the “pools” to be $25, and it’s a bit more if you don’t pre-book.
 They have changing rooms and a bathroom onsite, and a cute gift shop with new age jewelry, vintage clothes, as well as flip flops for sale and towels to rent.